The original Hatton Garden directory

 10 min read

-Among the friendly retailers of Hatton Garden, you can see the most elaborate and precious pieces of jewellery made from diamonds from all over the world.
+Among the welcoming jewellers of Hatton Garden, near Holborn and Farringdon, you can see some of the most elaborate and precious pieces made from diamonds sourced across the globe, each one finished by skilled hands within the quarter.

 Tags